 A contingent liability is a potential liability that may occur in the future.
 Banks usually have one of the highest contingent liabilities among other sectors.

 Any company that is engaged in forex transactions, undertaking guarantees, etc is bound to have contingent liabilities.

 Contingent liabilities related to banks include both explicit guarantees, such as deposit insurance programs, and implicit guarantees, such as guarantees on bank debt that may be provided during a banking crisis.

-(local currency) and caters to the retail banking which does not require much guarantees.
-This bank can be termed as secure for off balance sheet risks.
+(local currency) and caters to retail banking which does not require much guarantees.
+This bank can be termed as secure for off-balance sheet risks.

 However, ICICI Bank has CL at 210.18% of its total assets which is alarmingly high.
-If any kind of CL with big amount materialises, it can wipe out a significant portion of the bank equity.
+If any kind of CL with a big amount materializes, it can wipe out a significant portion of the bank equity.

 NOTE: These numbers are not picked up from the company reports but are calculated after making some minor adjustments, therefore, they may not match with the reported ones.

 Although DCB Bank has seen improvement in NIMs on an absolute basis (3.03% in FY10 to 3.97% in FY20), it still lags behind HDFC Bank which enjoys a lower cost of funds due to a higher CASA ratio as well as lower cost of borrowing from external sources.